FreeSoftwareDevlopment/pythagorasCalc/Readme.txt

-This is only for Windows!
+This source is only for Windows (VM)!

-It use <Windows.h> you can only execute it with Wine on Linux
+It use <Windows.h> you can only execute (not build) it with Wine on Linux

 It need four Float values after start in the commandline (stdin)